damonc0313/FlameMirror-Canonical2.0/docs/architecture.md

 3. Applying fuzzy guidance to reorder plan priorities

 Each notebook can be executed after installing the package in editable mode.

+- `demo.ipynb` (new) showcases the full loop with a stubbed pytest runner so it can be executed inside constrained environments.

+## Usage Notes

+1. Install development dependencies with `pip install -e .[dev]` to obtain the linting, typing, and notebook toolchain.
+2. Run a dry-run cycle: `python -m flamemirror.cli --workspace ./demo-workspace`.
+3. Enable additional capabilities when ready:
+   - `--enable-ml` loads the `GraphformicCoder` surrogate model.
+   - `--enable-fuzzy` activates fuzzy-rule prioritisation.
+   - `--no-dry-run` allows real git commits once a repository is initialised.
+4. Review the generated plan, telemetry, and commits inside the workspace.

+## Legacy Artifacts

+Extensive exploratory prototypes from earlier research phases now live in the `legacy/` directory.
+They are excluded from tooling via the Ruff configuration to keep the production surface focused on the maintained `flamemirror` package.
+The raw files remain available for reference without impacting CI quality gates.